Spain’s house price growth continues, despite falling demand

 In Madrid and Barcelona, house prices rose 188% (109% inflation-adjusted) from 1996 to 2007, while prices in other inner provinces rose by 175% (101% inflation-adjusted).

 Suddenly, in 2008, a housing slump battered the Spanish economy and brought spiraling unemployment.
 Developers were left with blocks of unsold properties and massive debts.
-Despite the price rises in recent years, nationwide house prices are still about 17% (-36% inflation-adjusted) below peak levels.
+Despite the price rises in recent years, nationwide house prices in 2023 were still about 14% (-35% inflation-adjusted) below peak levels.

-Thirteen of the 17 autonomous communities where figures are available saw land price increases during the year to Q3 2022.
+Nine of the 17 autonomous communities where figures are available saw land price falls in Q4 2023.
 Though, land price movements vary considerably:

 By property type:

-Only Melilla and Navarra registered a decline in home sales last year, of 6.4% and 0.5%, respectively.
+Only Asturias and Ceuta saw an increase in home sales last year, of 5.7% and 1.6%, respectively.

 The Spanish Golden Visa